Aamir1551/genetic-library/README.md

 # genetic-library
-A genetic algorithm library for future use in ML algorithms.
+A genetic algorithm library for future use in ML algorithms